We've reached peak "stuff."

 Collaborative filtering relies on personal data or browsing history.
 But content-based filtering doesn’t require this.
 Instead, it analyzes the content of items directly, such as the products in your shopping cart.

 This transparency makes content-based filtering easier to explain to users.
-If you previously searched for silver chains, you won't’ be suprised to see recommendations for silver bracelets.
+Greater transparency can significantly improve customer satisfaction by making users feel more comfortable with the recommendations.
+If you previously searched for silver chains, you won’t be surprised to see recommendations for silver bracelets.

 You don't need much data